intel/pepc/docs/guide-main.md

 and 'config' (change configuration) subcommands.
 However, some commands may have additional or different subcommands.

-### Topology Options
+### Target CPU Options

-Many subcommands support topology options, such as '--cpus', '--cores', '--packages', etc. These options select the target CPUs, cores, packages, or other topology elements for the operation.
+By default, most `pepc` commands and subcommands operate on all CPUs.
+But you can limit the operation target CPUs ('--cpus'), cores ('--cores'), modules ('--modules'), dies ('--dies'), packages ('--packages') or NUMA nodes ('--nodes').
+You also can limit the operation to specific core siblings ('--core-siblings') or module siblings ('--module-siblings').

 ### Debug Options